 For Lunch: Betelnut Cafe

 We found this cafe while trying to find a relief from the hot sun that day.
-Well, Betelnut Cafe only has limited indoor seating, but thankfully their upstairs seating area is well ventilated.
+Betelnut Cafe only has limited indoor seating with A/C, but thankfully their upstairs seating area is well ventilated.
 Betelnut Cafe serves healthy food and juices, like salad bowl and wraps… and a rather random Mexican food.
 But their food is tasty, beautifully plated, and their portions are huge for the price.

 Open Daily 7:30 AM -10:00 PM (but I once came here on a Sunday for dinner and they were closed… so take this with a grain of salt)